esesmuedgars/IdeaKit/README.md

 ### Updates to age rating settings in App Store Connect

 An age rating is a required application information property used by the parental controls on the App Store.
-[Apple](https://twitter.com/apple) in their news [article](https://developer.apple.com/news/?id=fwpxy9kw) describes changes to App Store Connect age rating settings.
+[Apple](https://twitter.com/apple) in their news [article](https://developer.apple.com/news/?id=fwpxy9kw) describe changes to App Store Connect age rating settings.

 ### App Store submission update